Module 6: The Digital Detective — Troubleshooting and Search

 b9c8d7e6f5g4h3i2j1k0l9m8n7o6p5q4r3s2t1u0 is the first bad commitcommit b9c8d7e6f5g4h3i2j1k0l9m8n7o6p5q4r3s2t1u0Author: Alex Engineer <alex@example.com>Date: Tue Oct 24 14:32:11 2025 -0400

-Section 2: Automating Forensics: git bisect run
+Section 2: Automating the Investigation with git bisect run

 #!/usr/bin/env bash# We do NOT use 'set -e' because we want to capture the failure exit code manually,# rather than having the script abort immediately.